What is Sandstone?

 Food for thought

-Do you think that your stone dealer will have enough knowledge to help you out with your choice of the application you have in your mind?
+Do you think that your stone dealer will have enough knowledge to help you out with the choice of the application you have in your mind?
 Probably not.
 But with knowledge of the above characteristics and salient features of different sandstones, you can make an informed decision.

 Bluestone type of Sandstones